 - Translation and monitoring: centrally coordinated since 2008

 - Data Access: data and documentation of all the waves are available free of charge.
-They are stored in the Data Archive for the Social Sciences of GESIS – Leibniz Institute in Cologne, Germany.
+They are stored at GESIS – Leibniz Institute for the Social Sciences in Cologne, Germany.

 The preparation of the fifth wave of EVS has benefited from the SERISS project which allowed the cooperation with other survey programmes and infrastructures aimed ad developing tools for translation, web-surveys, harmonization, and survey management.